 - During the reverse mortgage application process, a borrower may need to meet the loan-to-value (LTV) ratio requirements by providing verification of personal income and funds and/or increasing their down payment.

-- Once the HECM for purchase loan is approved, all or part of the funds then cover the remaining cost of the home, similar to a traditional mortgage.
+- Once the HECM for purchase loan is approved, all or part of the funds would cover the remaining cost of the home, similar to a traditional mortgage.

 - Unlike a traditional mortgage, payments on a reverse mortgage are not due monthly but are instead deferred until the loan has matured (when the home is sold, is no longer a primary residence, or the borrower passes away).